Critical Care Nurses Become COVID-19 Sisters

 "I probably didn't have a wink of sleep before my first day back after being sick with COVID-19.
 My heart raced to the roof when I was walking in the door."

 The two nurses have been close for many years.
-Melanie and Joy always eat their lunches together when they're on the same shift, often bringing enough to feed the other, an endless potluck they've shared for eight years.
+Melani and Joy always eat their lunches together when they're on the same shift, often bringing enough to feed the other, an endless potluck they've shared for eight years.

 Joy began experiencing symptoms first.